radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 There are numerous trust models in PKIX environments, and it is beyond the scope of this document to define how a particular deployment determines whether a client is trustworthy.
 Implementations that want to support a wide variety of trust models should expose as many details of the presented certificate to the administrator as possible so that the trust model can be implemented by the administrator.
-As a suggestion, at least the following parameters of the X.509 client certificate should be exposed:
+As a suggestion, at least the following information from the TLS connection and the X.509 client certificate should be exposed:

 * Originating IP address
 * Certificate Fingerprint